Erickabarker/Sweets-N-Treats/README.md

 - Colour palettes from [Canva](https://www.canva.com/colors/color-palettes/).

 ## _Acknowledgements_
-My family and boyfriend for being very supportive throughout this project and new challenge.
+- My family and boyfriend for being very supportive throughout this project and new challenge.
+- Harry an adopted mentor for all his guidence and patience throughout my project.
-Kera Cudmore for the guide on writing Readme.
+- Kira Cudmore for the guide on writing Readme.
-My August group classmates for being so motivational and reassuring.
+- My August group classmates for being so motivational and reassuring.

 My [Linkdin](linkedin.com/in/ericka-barker-4b0860241)